evilrobot-01/HoneyComb/README.md

     pacman-key --populate archlinuxarm
     pacman -Syu

-Finally install the efibootmgr package to create a UEFI boot entry.
-Use blkid to identify the root partition (/dev/sda2 in my case) and then efibootmgr to add the boot entry (amend as necessary):

-    pacman -S efibootmgr
-    blkid
-    efibootmgr --disk /dev/Xda --part 1 --create --label "Arch Linux ARM" --loader /Image --unicode 'root=UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX rw initrd=\initramfs-linux.img' --verbose

-NOTE: I havent had great success with the efibootmgr yet, mostly due to what seems to be the length of the kernel parameters used later in this guide to get a full working boot.
-I therefore am relying on the startup.nsh approach on the boot drive, which automatically kicks in when booting the UEFI Shell.
-I might look at how to generate EFI files next, just to get a clean simple boot without grub etc.

 ## Installing Arch Linux ARM on NVMe

 We can essentially repeat the steps for setting up a USB drive, but this time installing onto an NVMe disk installed on the HoneyComb.You will still need to use a USB network adapter until a custom kernel is built later in this guide.